-SNMP - Switch probes fail with authentication error on Cisco devices.
+SNMP - Switch probes fail with authentication errors on Cisco devices.
 However other probes are successful for the same devices.
 Alternatively, network switch and router patterns will run successfully, however, layer 2 information will not be collected for the device.

-The following error message can be seen in the input returned by the probe:
+The following error message can be seen in the input returned, for probes:

 |Target is blacklisted.
 No valid credential found for type [SNMPv3]|